[Looking for Charlie's main web site?]

 If you do somehow still struggle, write a comment below and I or others here will try to help.

-What finally worked for me: a scheduled task to remove the numpad driver on startup
+What originally worked for me: a scheduled task to remove the numpad driver on startup

-So again, what finally worked for me was based originally on what commenter "Forrest Gump" shared, of creating a Windows scheduled task.
+So again, what originally worked for me (when the first solution above didn't, at first) was based first on what commenter "Forrest Gump" shared, of creating a Windows scheduled task.
 While it may seem a cumbersome solution, it held promise.

 And at first, he set it to run "on startup", but a problem I found is that often the driver was re-enabled EVEN AFTER STARTUP, so this "worked" but was a hassle to "run again".
 Sure, one could open the Task Scheduler, find the task, and manually "run" it.
 Later, commenter Philippe shared the additional suggestion of more "conditions" to set for the task, such as to run at on login, unlock, and nightly.
-That is what finally did the trick for me!
+That is what finally did the trick for me (for the first couple of years after writing this post)!

 So again, see Forrest's initial comment below, with the steps, then Philippe's and then this one from me and another).
 As I noted above, it's all a bit fiddly--but it works!